AAP Safe Sleep Guidelines (2022 Update)American Academy of Pediatrics — evidence-based recommendations to reduce infant sleep-related deaths

 First day/night signals emerging

 The first hints of day/night preference begin to appear.
 Babies start showing slightly longer sleep periods at night and more alertness during the day.
 Exposing the baby to natural daylight during daytime feeds and keeping night feeds quiet and dim helps reinforce this early circadian signal.
-The development is fragile and easily disrupted.

 6–8 weeks